richkode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - change owner of file hello to betty 4-empty     - create empty file called hello
-5-execute   - adds execute permission to the owner of hello file
+5-execute   - adds execute permission to the owner of hello file 6-multiple_permissions - add multiple permissions to user, group and others